Abdeboskey/Romcom/README.md

 ![Saved Covers View with collection of saved covers](screenshots/save_and_view_saved.gif)

-* If a user would like to make their own cover, they can do so by navigating to the "Make Your Own Cover" section, input a link to a cover image, a title, and two descriptors into the form, and click "Make My Cover".
+* If a user would like to make their own cover, they can do so by navigating to the "Make Your Own Cover" section, input a link to a cover image, a title, and two descriptors into the form, and click "Make My Book".

-*  When the "Make My Cover" button is clicked, the cover-image, title, and descriptors will be added to the database for use with future random covers, and they will be taken to the home screen where their new cover is displayed.
+*  When the "Make My Book" button is clicked, the cover-image, title, and descriptors will be added to the database for use with future random covers, and they will be taken to the home screen where their new cover is displayed.

 * The user can then click "Save Cover" and the new cover will be saved in the "View Saved Covers" section, and can be viewed by switching to that section.